-Table 4-1 highlights the corrective actions to be put in place to improve natural regeneration and increase the diversity of native shrubs and understory.
+Table 3-1 highlights the corrective actions to be put in place to improve natural regeneration and increase the diversity of native shrubs and understory.

-Table 4-1 Vegetation management and rehabilitation corrective actions
+Table 3-1 Vegetation management and rehabilitation corrective actions

 Event Criteria Corrective Action Timeframe When Responsibility Woodland pre-construction Nest boxes installed in accordance with the Nest Box Strategy.
-Nest boxes shall be installed in accordance with the Nest Box Strategy (refer to Section 4.4).
-Within 1 week of observation Pre- construction Contractor Woodland EMS Construction- phase Weekly Inspection 12 months then for 2 years post construction Woodland fence line intact, operational and with visible signage.
-Rectify fence or sign damage so it retains it functionality and is clearing visible Within 1 week of observation Construction Contractor Woodland EMS Construction- phase Weekly Inspection TPZs have been established for any trees that occur near the fence-line.
+Nest boxes shall be installed in accordance with the Nest Box Strategy (refer to Section 3.7).
+Within 1 week of observation Pre- construction Solar Farm Contractor Woodland EMS Construction- phase Weekly Inspection 12 months then for 2 years post construction Woodland fence line intact, operational and with visible signage.
+Rectify fence or sign damage so it retains it functionality and is clearing visible Within 1 week of observation Construction Solar Farm Contractor Woodland EMS Construction- phase Weekly Inspection TPZs have been established for any trees that occur near the fence-line.
 Implement TPZ.
-Within 24hrs if observation Construction Contractor All Woodland and supplementary biodiversity plantings inspections Woodland appears generally stable without significant soil (exposed areas of bare ground >10 m2) and/or significant vegetation loss (vegetation loss to >10 m2 patches).
+Within 24hrs if observation Construction Solar Farm Contractor All Woodland and supplementary biodiversity plantings inspections Woodland appears generally stable without significant soil (exposed areas of bare ground >10 m2) and/or significant vegetation loss (vegetation loss to >10 m2 patches).
 Where >10 m2 of bare ground damage is recorded, suitable topsoil (weed free) removed during the construction process shall be respread via non-mechanical methods (wheelbarrow, shovels, rakes etc) to areas of significant disturbance.
 Application of a soil binder (or other suitable ground covers) to assist with soil retention, until native revegetation stabilises the area.
+Felled Construction Solar Farm Contractor

-Felled vegetation (weed free and non-hollow bearing) may also be mulched/ chipped and used as a source of groundcover, as determined appropriate by Site Environmental Advisor (SEA).
-Within 1 week of observation Construction Contractor All Woodland and supplementary biodiversity plantings inspections Presence of bare ground >1m2 that has not been caused by ecological factors (i.e. ant/termite mounds, native rodent/marsupial diggings).
+Event Criteria Corrective Action Timeframe When Responsibility vegetation (weed free and non-hollow bearing) may also be mulched/ chipped and used as a source of groundcover, as determined appropriate by Site Environmental Advisor (SEA).
+All Woodland and supplementary biodiversity plantings inspections Presence of bare ground >1m2 that has not been caused by ecological factors (i.e. ant/termite mounds, native rodent/marsupial diggings).
 Suitable topsoil (weed free) removed during the construction process shall be respread via non-mechanical methods (wheel barrow, shovels, rakes etc.) to the disturbed areas to promote soil stabilisation via the establishment of native vegetation (natural regeneration).
-Felled vegetation (weed free and non-hollow bearing) from the clearing process may also be mulched/ chipped and used as a source of groundcover, as determined appropriate by SEA.
-Within 1 week of observation Construction Contractor All Woodland and supplementary biodiversity plantings inspections Evidence of vegetation debris i.e. leaves, twigs, bark, fallen logs, coarse woody debris.
-If nil vegetation debris is present within the Woodland at all, utilise weed free vegetation removed in the construction process and re-spread throughout the Woodland (i.e. CWD, mulched non-hollow vegetation).
-Within 1 week of observation Construction Contractor All Woodland and supplementary biodiversity plantings inspections Evidence of native flora species recruitment i.e., newly germinated native grasses, herbs, shrubs or tree have germinated.
+Felled vegetation (weed free and non-hollow bearing) from the clearing process may also be mulched/chipped and used as a source of groundcover, as determined appropriate by SEA. week of Construction Solar Farm Contractor All Woodland and supplementary biodiversity plantings inspections Evidence of vegetation debris i.e. leaves, twigs, bark, fallen logs, coarse woody If nil vegetation debris is Within 1 week of Construction Solar Farm

+Event Criteria Corrective Action Timeframe When Responsibility debris. present within the Woodland at all, utilise weed free vegetation removed in the construction process and respread throughout the Woodland (i.e. CWD, mulched non-hollow vegetation). observation Contractor All Woodland and supplementary biodiversity plantings inspections Evidence of native flora species recruitment i.e., newly germinated native grasses, herbs, shrubs or tree have germinated.
 If there is no evidence of native flora species recruitment, native vegetation will be replanted from high quality local providence seedings from the list presented in Appendix A. Replating shall occur within in the retained Woodland and be positioned around existing scattered trees.
 Saplings will be individually guarded/fenced until they reach maturity.
-Within 1 month of observation Construction Contractor All Woodland inspections and Supplementary biodiversity plantings Evidence of grazing on native vegetation from herbivores.
+Within 1 month of observation Construction Solar Farm Contractor All Woodland inspections and Supplementary biodiversity plantings Evidence of grazing on native vegetation from herbivores.
 Adaptively manage fencing requirements.
 Individually guard/ fence native plants until they reach maturity as appropriate.
-Implement measures identified in the PWMP regarding Pest Management as needed.
-Within 1 week of observation Construction Contractor
+Implement measures identified in the PWMP regarding Pest Construction Solar Farm Contractor